 Many people are under the impression that basic car insurance will cover damages to their vehicles caused by hail.
 However, this is not true.
 Basic car insurance does not cover damage to your vehicle as a result of hail.
 Additional insurance is required for hail damage.

 What is a Hail Storm?

 A hail storm occurs when winds force precipitation up and down through clouds of below-freezing temperatures.
 The rain droplets then gather into layers of ice forming hailstones.
 Hail can be present in various sizes from the size of a pea right up to the size of a golf ball.
 Large hailstones can cause severe damage to vehicles depending on the strength of a storm.
 Hailstorms are quite common in Southern Ontario.

 Facts About Canadian Hailstorms

 Canadian hail season usually falls between May and October with July being the most active month.
-Hailstones range in size from peas to baseballs, but any size hailstone can cause significant damage in a very short period of time.
+Hailstones ranging in size from peas to baseballs, but any size hailstone can cause significant damage in a very short period of time.
 The most common province in Canada to experience hailstorms is Alberta with Ontario following closely behind.
-Hail can fall at a speed of up to 100 kilometres an hour.
+Hail can fall at a speed of up to 100 kilometers an hour.
 It is wise to pay close attention to weather reports to prepare for any known possible hailstorms.